ASAGlab/Regulated-IRE1-dependent-decay-RIDD-mediated-reprograming-of-lipid-metabolism-in-cancer/README.md

 # Regulated IRE1α-dependent decay (RIDD) mediated reprograming of lipid metabolism in cancer

-This repository contains materials and methods for the paper "Regulated IRE1α-dependent decay (RIDD)-mediated reprograming of lipid metabolism in cancer" by Almanza*, Mnich* et al., (2021)
+This repository contains materials and methods for the paper "Regulated IRE1α-dependent decay (RIDD)-mediated reprograming of lipid metabolism in cancer" by Almanza*, Mnich* et al., (2021).
+All data supporting the findings of this study are available in this repository.

 <!-- ABOUT THE PROJECT -->
 ## About The Project